 Based on the foregoing, regularly eye check-ups should be conducted so that the eye condition will not worsen and progress.
 You can start by controlling the levels of your blood pressure and blood sugar.
 While treatments may not actually cure the retinopathy and while they cannot reverse the damage that already occurred, they can at least prevent further vision loss.

 What is imperative though is regular eye examination using eye drops to dilate the pupils so that an effective view is obtained, combined with a 3D view of the retina using binocular indirect ophthalmoscopy and a technology called optical coherence tomography.

 At The Eye Practice we routinely review diabetics for diabetic reinopathy, using the latest in eye care technology.
-Call us on (02) 9290 1899 or Book an Appointment online by CLICKING HERE for your comprehensive diabetic eye examination.
+Call us on (02) 9290 1899 or Book an Appointment online for your comprehensive diabetic eye examination.